 “Why?”
-The immediacy and vehemence of Rupert’s response draws everyone’s attention and causes me to drop a large blob of ink on the pristine document in front of me.
+The immediacy and vehemence of Rupert’s response draws everyone’s attention and causes me to drop a large blob of ink on the pristine page in front of me.
 This will cause my secretary no end of grief, for the poor man fervently believes that history will judge our reign on the quality of our records.
-Personally, I hope we will be judged on the quality of our achievements, though I have no doubt that future historians will relish as much as I do the ease of reading his immaculately prepared documents.
-No doubt, there will be a clean version of this one awaiting my signature tomorrow; and, though he will say nothing to criticize his king, his dismay at my carelessness will be palpable.
-I like him enormously and am grateful for his diligence so I shall offer him some words of consolation, even if a full royal apology would be something of a breach of court etiquette.
+Personally, I hope we’ll be judged on the quality of our achievements, though I’m sure future historians will relish as much as I do the ease of reading his immaculately prepared documents.
+No doubt, there’ll be a clean version of this one awaiting my signature tomorrow, and though he will say nothing to criticize his king, his dismay at my carelessness will be palpable.
+I like him enormously and am grateful for his diligence, so I’ll offer him some words of consolation, even if a full royal apology would be something of a breach of court etiquette.

-Looking up, I notice that Rupert’s expression is one of serious concern, his brow furrowed.
+Looking up, I notice that Rupert’s expression is one of deep concern, his brow furrowed.
 “Why shouldn’t she come home, Uncle?
 After all, she’s a member of this family.
 How could I object?”

 “It isn’t a good idea, Alfred.”

 “I’m going to need more than that, Uncle.
 Would you feel the same way if it were Beatrix?”

 “I still don’t understand.”

 “Alfred, just leave well enough alone.
 Father sent her away with good reason.
 Let’s not resurrect the ghosts of the past.”